Bonallack: The Barton of Bonallack

-The family were benefactors to the grade 1 listed, Church of St Constantine. where there is a brass monument to Richard Geyreys and his wife Jane (nee Trefusis), who were both buried on 2 October 1574.
+The family were benefactors to the Grade I listed, Church of St Constantine. where there is a brass monument to Richard Geyreys and his wife Jane (nee Trefusis), who were both buried on 2 October 1574.
 They had sixteen children.
 The last male heir to own Bonallack was Richard Gerveys, who died in 1658.
 His daughter and heiress, Elizabeth married Mr Charles Grylls, of Court, Lanreath in 1671.

 The wing of the old house was converted to farm-worker cottages in circa 1860.
 At the same time Colonel S M Gryll's built a large house known as Bonallack Barton for James Tyacke, his tenant farmer, using building rubble from the old house and added an extension in 1898.
 In 1884 the owner, Lieut-Col S M Grylls put the barton up for auction which was bought by Mr Fred C Baddeley for £5,115.
 At that time the estate consisted of a ″modern-built genteel residence″, 107 acre of arable land, bailiff's cottage, dairy and carpenter's shop.
 The farm was under the occupation of a yearly tenant, at an annual rent of £105. who was under notice to quit by Michaelmas, 1885.
 The advertisement stated that the 190 acre estate was good for freshwater and sea-fishing, and excellent wildfowl shooting, especially woodcock.